Keeriiim/Docker/Network.md

 ```

 # Ports
 ### Here are 3 containers running in order to understand port forwaring & docker network.
-Each creation assigns it's port on the hostmachine
 ![image](https://github.com/Keeriiim/Docker/assets/117115289/a68b0e93-0f9d-4c92-92d6-cb0205bde7cf)

 The assigning will ONLY take place as long as the machines are running!